Views on reforming the prison system

 When institutions are over their budget, the first thing they cut back on is the rehabilitation programs.
 I know of one institution where they suspended all programs implemented by the probation and parole department.

-Most of these programs target drug offenders, but what about violent offenders, sex offenders, and offenders convicted of crimes such as fraud, larceny, slander, perjury, and other crimes?
-Shouldn’t each offender be given the tools needed to make a fresh start?
+Most of these programs target those convicted of drug related offenses, but what about violent offenses, sex offenses, and those convicted of crimes such as fraud, larceny, slander, perjury, and other crimes?
+Shouldn’t each person be given the tools needed to make a fresh start?

-Most offenders have years to serve in prison.
+Most incarcerated people have years to serve in prison.
 So why offer them programs that are only 16 hours long?
-Since offenders obviously lack good decision making skills, why aren’t there any professional counselors inside the prisons to help offenders deal with and correct their problems?
+Since they obviously lack good decision making skills, why aren’t there any professional counselors inside the prisons to help them deal with and correct their problems?
 Changes need to be made to correct these problems!

-Prisons should provide offenders with the means to change their lifestyle, not put money in someone’s pocket.
+Prisons should provide incarcerated people with the means to change their lifestyle, not put money in someone’s pocket.
 This means that there needs to be a major change in the approach to prisons and rehabilitation.
 Here is what I suggest.

 The prison will be staffed by university employees, even the parole officers.
 All policies will be created by a board made of university professors.
 Also each department within the prison shall be under the supervision of the senior professor in that respective area (finance department run by the professor of finance, food service run by professor of food service, etc.).

 Further, a prison industry would be implemented by the university to pay all operating costs of the prison after the initial two years.
-This can be easily accomplished by requiring that each offender work 30 hours a week starting at $0.50 an hour and working their way up to $1.00 an hour.
-This gets the offenders in the habit of working a regular job, which is a major requirement in today’s society.
-It allows offenders to make money ($100 a month) to buy food and other things from the prison commissary store.
+This can be easily accomplished by requiring that each incarcerated person work 30 hours a week starting at $0.50 an hour and working their way up to $1.00 an hour.
+This gets them in the habit of working a regular job, which is a major requirement in today’s society.
+It allows them to make money ($100 a month) to buy food and other things from the prison commissary store.
 It also allows the university to operate without outside funding or interference, because the prison will be self-sustaining.